ManLikeTeetos/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js: Deletes all js files in the current directory 11-directories : Count the hidden directory and sub directory in the current directory
-12-newest_files: Display ten newest files in the directory
+12-newest_files: Display ten newest files in the directory 13-unique : Display words that apear only once in a file